filipedeluna/jlt-pseudocode/README.md

 # Usage

-Sample file - copy and paste to an empty file\
+Sample file - copy and paste to an empty file.

 ```latex